volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

   void retrievesSamePrice() {
     Price p = new Price(100, new Discount.Fake());
     Assertions.assertEquals(
-      100, p.total(), "Something went wrong, price didn't have to change" );
+      100, p.total(), "Something went wrong; the price shouldn't have changed" );
   }}
 ```

-In this case you can avoid using any annotations, utility classes, static
-methods:
-just use Fake objects.
-As for Fake objects aren't a part of the testing code,
-jtcop doesn't consider them as a problem.
+Fake objects often sit alongside production code, which is why `jtcop` doesn't
+classify them as test classes.
+While mixing production and test code might seem
+questionable, many projects have embraced this approach, finding it a practical
+way to set up tests.
+These Fake objects aren't exclusively for testing; you
+might sometimes integrate them into your production code.
+Additionally, this
+strategy eliminates the need for using Mock frameworks with intricate
+initialization logic.

 ### Test Assertions